Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 Some events permanently changed a character.

-The model often forgets this.
+The model often fails to preserve these long-term consequences.

 When necessary, I create dedicated modules that explain the behavioral consequences of important events.